wimrijnders/V3DLib/Doc/BuildInstructions.md

 ## CPU/GPU memory split

 Depending on your plans, it may be useful to ensure that plenty of memory is available to the GPU.
-This can be done by using `raspi-config`, selecting `Advanced Options` and then `Memory Split`:
+The shared memory can be changed with `raspi-config`:

+- `sudo raspi-config`
+- select `Advanced Options`
+- select `Memory Split`
+- change the value

-(On a Raspberry Pi 1 Model B, 32M seems to be the minimum that works for me.)
+On a Raspberry Pi 1 Model B, 32MB seems to be the minimum that works.

+The `Pi 4` uses a different shared memory model, for which a memory split is irrelevant.